 The map views that you set can be labelled and saved.
-This saves everything from the zoom factor, to the drawings, to which layers are visible!
+This saves everything from the zoom factor, to the drawings, even which layers are visible.
 The saved view can be inserted into mozaBook and from there can be opened during classwork with a single click.

 Freehand lines, images, symbols and annotative bubbles can be placed onto separate map layers, created by teachers in mozaMap.
 The built-in drawing tool provides several possibilities for illustration, including a large collection of geographical and historical symbols.

 Drawings and other illustrations created in mozaMap can be easily saved, moved, and their size adjusted to the scale of the maps.
 A presentation can be made and shared afterwards containing the maps you've enhanced.

 By selecting and highlighting different characteristics or parts of a map at various dates in history, our software is able to animate the transitions between these events over time.
 This allows users to dynamically illustrate the geographical impact of certain events (such as wars, trade, or treaties) over time, and allow the student to see and understand correlations between developments - not just by territory and area, but also over time.

 As the animation plays, the relevant date is displayed clearly on a timeline at the bottom of the screen.
 The playback speed can be altered, and the animation can be paused at any point.